 For the Department of Communication Studies: see Prof. S. Pavlow: https://com.miami.edu/communication-studies

-For the Advertising major, see Prof. A. Lancaster.
-Moreover, if your major is in Public Relations, see Prof. C. Splichal, who oversees the fall and spring internships.
-Please note that Prof. Scott supervises all Public Relations summer internships.
+Department of Strategic Communication: For the Advertising major, see Prof. A. Lancaster.
+Moreover, if your major is in Public Relations, see Prof. C. Splichal, who oversees the fall and spring internships. https://com.miami.edu/strategic-communication

-See Prof. S. Terilli if your internship falls during the fall or spring terms.
-If your internship takes place during the summer terms, you will need to meet with Vice Dean P. Driscoll.http://com.miami.edu/journalism-media-management
+- Department of Journalism & Media Management: See Prof. B. Treadwell your internship falls during the fall or spring terms.
+If your internship takes place during the summer term, you will need to meet with Vice Dean P. Driscoll.http://com.miami.edu/journalism-media-management

 Of great importance, each aforementioned department has different policies surrounding its internship program.
 For instance, you will need a minimum of nine credits in communication in your academic file for the Department of Journalism and Media Management.
 In essence, you may be able to complete this internship as early as your 2nd semester of your freshmen year.